DiamondLightSource/pymalcolm/docs/tutorials/hello.rst

 .. literalinclude:: ../../malcolm/modules/demo/blocks/hello_block.yaml
     :language: yaml

-The first item in the YAML file is a `parameter`.
+The first item in the YAML file is a `builtin.parameters.string`.
 This defines a parameter that must be defined when instantiating the Block.
 It's value is then available throughout the YAML file by using the ``$(<name>)`` syntax.

 The second item is a `BasicController` that just acts as a container for Parts.
 It only contributes a ``health`` Attribute to the Block.